hsw28/data_analysis/hannah-in-use/README.txt

-accelVsFiringRate.m: plots accel versus firing rate firingphase.m: finds and plots the theta phase of spike data isi.m: finds interspike interval normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever powerVsFiringRate.m: plots theta against firing rate
+accelVsFiringRate.m: plots accel versus firing rate firingphase.m: finds and plots the theta phase of spike data isi.m: finds interspike interval normalizePosData.m: normalizes spike data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever powerVsFiringRate.m: plots theta against firing rate